Clean New World

 Lacking the power to influence the content of their commercial work, many designers work simultaneously on other, more fulfilling projects.
 Lavin is especially interested in the graphic designer's role in shaping cultural norms.
 She examines the anti-Nazi propaganda of John Heartfield, the modernist utopian design of Kurt Schwitters and the neue ring werbegestalter, the alternative images of women by studio ringl + pit, the activist work of such contemporary designers as Marlene McCarty and Sheila Levrant de Bretteville, and the Internet innovations of David Steuer and others.
 Throughout the book, Lavin asks how designers can expand the pleasure, democracy, and vitality of communication.

-"This book should make design a key component of all histories of twentieth-century culture.
+This book should make design a key component of all histories of 20th century culture.
 It deals with large issues of design and communication: who has the means to use images and words effectively, and for what purposes?
 I know of no other book like it.

 Art Department, Wellesley College